pkp/learning-ojs/en/authoring.md

 ![screenshot of upload screen](images/authoring_image03.png)

-After uploading the file, you will be asked to add some metadata describing your work, including a filename for internal document management (e.g., Stranack Article Text).
-Select the **Continue** button.
+After uploading the file, you will be asked to name the file.
+To ensure a blind review, do not include any identifying information in your filename.
+Click the ‘**Continue**’ button.

 ![screenshot of "object metadata tab" of upload screen](images/authoring_image04.png)

-On the final tab, you have the option to upload another file (e.g., a dataset or an image).
-Once you have finished uploading all of your files, hit **Complete**.
+In ‘Finishing up’ you have the option to repeat the process to upload additional files (e.g., a data set or an image).
+Once you have finished uploading all of your files, click ‘**Complete**;’ this will close the upload window.

 ![screenshot of "finishing up" tab of upload screen](images/authoring_image05.png)

-In ‘Finishing up’ you have the option to repeat the process to upload additional files (e.g., a data set or an image).

-Once you have finished uploading all of your files, click ‘Complete;’ this will close the upload window.

-This will take you back to the second step of the submission process, where you can see a list of all of the files you’ve uploaded (and make any necessary changes using the **Edit Metadata** link.
-Hit **Save and Continue** to move to the next step.
+You will be brought back to the ‘submit an article screen’ where you will see the files you’ve uploaded.
+If you need to make changes, expand the arrow and make any changes using the ‘Edit Metadata’ link.

+Click ‘Save and Continue’ to move to Step 3.

 ![screenshot of submission uploads](images/authoring_image06.png)

-On step 3, you will be asked to fill in more metadata, including the title of the submission (broken down into prefix, title, and subtitle), the abstract, and scrolling down...
+On **Step 3**, you will be asked to add more information about the submission, including the title of the submission (broken down into prefix, title, and subtitle), the abstract, and scrolling down...

 ![screenshot of "article metadata" tab of uploads](images/authoring_image07.png)